learn-academy-2022-alpha/week-6-assessment-omarbowen01/interview-questions.md

 action: "PATCH"  location: /students/2
 - update the 2nd student
 action: "DELETE" location: /students/2
-- delete the 2nd student
+- delete the 2nd student.

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).